davidwalschots/davidwalschots.github.io/_posts/2023-12-25-model-binding-away-from-primitive-obsession-in-aspnet-web-apis.markdown

 The [model binding documentation](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/model-binding?view=aspnetcore-8.0) mentions multiple options for converting `123` into a `CustomerId`, amongst them:

 1. `IParsable<T>.TryParse`, which converts a `string` into a `T`.
 2. `TryParse`, which is accessed through reflection, and considered a lesser alternative to option 1.
-Therefore, we'll ignore it.
+I'll ignore it for the remainder of this post.
 3. Input formatters, which convert request body content, e.g. `JsonConverter<T>` for JSON.
-4. `TypeConverter`, which converts an `object` to another `object` and does so non-generically thus adding boxing overhead.
+4. `TypeConverter`, which converts an `object` to another `object` (non-generically) thus adding boxing overhead.

-In the remainder of this post we'll see that the combination of option 1 and 3 works best to cover all regular cases.
+In the remainder of this post I'll show that the combination of option 1 and 3 works best to cover all regular cases.

 ## Option 1: IParsable&lt;T&gt;

 `IParsable<T>` was introduced with .NET 7 as part of [generic math](https://learn.microsoft.com/en-us/dotnet/standard/generics/math) functionality.
-Its declaration is quite interesting, as it uses the curiously recurring template pattern: `interface IParsable<TSelf> where TSelf : IParsable<TSelf>?`.
+Its declaration is quite interesting as it uses the curiously recurring template pattern: `interface IParsable<TSelf> where TSelf : IParsable<TSelf>?`.
 More information on this pattern can be found [here](https://zpbappi.com/curiously-recurring-template-pattern-in-csharp/).

-`IParsable<T>` only applies when passing data through the request URI (`FromQuery` or `FromRoute`) or as form data (`FromForm`), as in the case of JSON (`FromBody`) we would represent the data as a `number`.
+`IParsable<T>` only applies when passing data through the request URI (`FromQuery` or `FromRoute`) or as form data (`FromForm`).
+This makes sense, because in those cases a `string` is provided.
+With JSON (`FromBody`) the data is represented as a `number`, thus making `IParsable<T>` unsuitable.
 A first attempt at using `IParsable<T>` would be:

 {% highlight csharp %}
 public readonly record struct CustomerId(int Value)